 Many people hope to own their own business, but very few do.
 In addition, women around the world are hesitant to become entrepreneurs because they feel they lack confidence and resources.

-A successful European businessman, Patrick Gruhn, recently published a fine book, Good Business, written primarily for his daughter.
+A successful European businessman, Patrick Gruhn, published a fine book a few years ago, Good Business, written primarily for his daughter.
 However, his ideas apply to would-be entrepreneurs of all ages.

 Gruhn favors cooperation versus competition in business.
 Believing that women tend toward nurture and men toward battle, he wants to see more women in entrepreneurial positions.

 Written daily over a period of 500 days, his book seems to have over a thousand good ideas.
 We’ll explore some here.

 Fundamentally, business is the exchange of value for value.
 Gruhn says, “Ultimately, by creating value for others, you will create wealth for yourself.”
 He argues that to do so, you need to have a vision.